The Genius: Black Garnet: Episode 7: Constellation Game (7 Contestants)

 If a player manages to complete 3 constellations, the game ends and he/she wins.
 The player with the least stars loses and goes to death match.
 Alternatively, if someone collects 3 black stars, they also lose, and the winner is the one with the most points.

 Stars are collected in rounds.
 Each round has 7 random colored stars and one black star to be distributed among players.

 Players have cards with numbers from 1 to 5 on them.
 They present these cards to dealer back side up.
 After all players put their cards down, cards are flipped revealing the numbers.
 Players who picked the same numbers don't get anything.
 The remaining players take up to as many stars as it says on their card, in order from lowest value to highest, i.e. player with 1 is the first to take a star, but they can only take one, player with 2 goes second and takes 2 stars and so on.

 Episode 8: Investment and Donation (6 Contestants)

 Players are each given an initial sum of money.
 In each round players enter dealer's room one by one and give (or not) some money up for investment and/or donation.
 Player who invested the highest amount gets the "Top Investor" badge.
-If there are more than 1 player who invested the same highest amount amount, they get nothing while the player who invested the next highest amount gets the "Top Investor" badge.
+If there are more than 1 player who invested the same highest amount, they get nothing while the player who invested the next highest amount gets the "Top Investor" badge.
 All player who donated the least amount gets the "Miser" badge (but any who also received the "Top Investor" badge are exempt).

 The game is played over 9 rounds.
 The player who received the most "Top Investor" badges wins, while the player who received the most "Miser" badges loses and goes to the death match.